About This Drug

 Treating Side Effects

-- Ask your doctor or nurse about medicine that is available to help stop or lessen loose bowel movements.
+- Ask your doctor or nurse about medicines that are available to help stop or lessen constipation.

 - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.